As You Ramp Up for the Coming Season, Take the Time Now to Review Your Insurance Needs

 Make Sure Coverages are Updated

 It is particularly important to make sure the insurance schedules that list the equipment covered on each policy are up to date.
 Making sure new equipment is added to the list of items is critical.
+For example, when you buy equipment from companies like California Industrial Rubber Co. (for conveyor belt lacing), make sure that they’re covered.
 Many insurance companies will not pay claims on equipment not on their list.
+In addition, if you are looking to buy a new steam generator for your industrial business, then you might want to consider getting one from a reliable supplier.

 Removing older equipment no longer in service is also a good idea.
 Keeping these lists current can be tough, but necessary to insure all items are covered.